 How Mark Schemes Are Used By A* Students

 Mark schemes are used by A* students in the following way:

-- They use them as part of a well structured revision cycle.
+Use them as part of a well structured revision cycle

-If your child follows the steps in this blog post on how to effectively use mark schemes they will be well on their way to earning an A* in A-level chemistry.
+If you follow the steps in this blog post on how to effectively use mark schemes you will be well on your way to earning an A* in A-level chemistry.